-L.A.
-Subs has not advertised its presence.
-It has no Web site and doesn’t do any marketing.
-It’s wasn’t even listed on Urbanspoon until months had elapsed after its opening.
+Despite its obfuscated location and virtually no advertising, L.A.
+Subs acquired a pretty significant and loyal clientele.
+It wasn’t even listed on Urbanspoon until months had elapsed after its opening.
 Visitors learned about it solely through word of mouth from satisfied customers.
-You’ll get the impression that’s the way Linda wants it.
-Her menu, scrawled by marker on a white board, is hardly a compendium of every sub sandwich and side conceivable, listing only a handful of subs, sandwiches and salads.
-Specials of the day are listed on a smaller white board behind the counter at which you place your order.
+You got the impression that’s the way Linda wanted it.
+Her menu, scrawled by marker on a white board, was hardly a compendium of every sub sandwich and side conceivable, listing only a handful of subs, sandwiches and salads.
+Specials of the day were listed on a smaller white board behind the counter at which you place your order.
 Suspended behind that counter is a gigantic neoprene sub sandwich, a depiction so accurate it may make your mouth water.

-L.A.
-Subs’ bread pudding is thick, buttery and delicious.
-The bread pudding is topped with brown sugar and walnuts which provide a savory contrast to the rich, gooey, buttery sweetness.
+As she transitioned L.A.
+Subs to Alicea’s NY Bagels & Subs, Linda imparted her bread pudding recipe to Frenchy.
+Great move!
+The bread pudding is thick, buttery and delicious, topped with brown sugar and walnuts which provide a savory contrast to the rich, gooey, buttery sweetness.
 I don’t know if it would make Larry McGoldrick’s bread pudding hall of fame, but I’m betting he’d like it.
-Make sure you ask Linda to heat it up for you and to top it with a pad of butter for a sweet-salty contrast you’ll enjoy.
+Make sure you ask Frenchy to heat it up for you and to top it with a pad of butter for a sweet-salty contrast you’ll enjoy.

 1009 Golf Course Road